KannaKit/8_week_SQL_challenge_with_python/Case Study #1 - Danny's Diner/README.md

 Danny has provided you with a sample of his overall customer data due to privacy issues - but he hopes that these examples are enough for you to write fully functioning SQL queries to help him answer his questions!

 Danny has shared with you 3 key datasets for this case study:
-* sales
+* `sales`
-* menu
+* `menu`
-* members
+* `members`

 You can inspect the entity relationship diagram and example data below.

+## 📔 Entity Relationship Diagram

 <p align="center">
 <img src="https://user-images.githubusercontent.com/106714718/229250296-339b68e7-0125-470c-b596-0a4c66cd97ff.png" align="center" width="600" height="400" >

 ## 💾 Example Datasets
-All datasets exist within the dannys_diner database schema - be sure to include this reference within your SQL scripts as you start exploring the data and answering the case study questions.
+All datasets exist within the `dannys_diner` database schema - be sure to include this reference within your SQL scripts as you start exploring the data and answering the case study questions.

 ### Table 1: sales
-The sales table captures all customer_id level purchases with an corresponding order_date and product_id information for when and what menu items were ordered.
+The `sales` table captures all `customer_id` level purchases with an corresponding `order_date` and `product_id` information for when and what menu items were ordered.

 | customer_id | order_date | product_id |
 |-------------|------------|------------|